alphagov/government-service-design-manual/agile/whatagilelookslike.md

 >* *You have a separate QA department*.
 If your team's attitude to quality is to throw the software they've developed over the wall to the QA department, then they've propably not got the right attitude to deliverying production-ready software.
 You need to bake in a quality culture into the team.

+This is by no means an exhaustive list, but in my experience these are most common.